 Tonight is my last night sleeping in my apartment at 417 W. 118th Street.
 Tomorrow, I will no longer be able to see the 6th floor of the SIPA building from my living room.
 As I pack up my belongings (again) and clean out my desk, I felt all sorts of bitter sweetness.
 It’s been a really good year, and I was too busy living it and didn’t document much of it.
 Luckily, I am rather obsessive compulsive about going back and filled in every block of my time spent in iCal, so I know exactly what I did throughout the year.

 Here are some of the highlights:

-SIPA is all about the social events and the year kicked off with a Welcome Party at Cabanas at the Maritime Hotel.
+- SIPA is all about the social events and the year kicked off with a Welcome Party at Cabanas at the Maritime Hotel.
 This was my first taste of SIPA parties.
 People.
 Lots of people.
 Music, fun, and plenty of good times.
-The party happened to be the night that I turned 25, so I sort of made it into my birthday party!

-SIPA Follies.
+- SIPA Follies.
 Many schools of these comedy events where students put on skits that take on a sarcastic view of student life.
 This was by far the best social event of the year.
 I had no idea SIPA students had such hidden talents.
 I hadn’t laughed so hard in so long.
 All the jokes were extremely poignant and the entire event was so well run, again, simply out of people’s willingness to put something great together.
-Here’s my favorite video that was played in addition to the live skits:

 Thank you, SIPA, for an incredible year.
 Now, off to the next adventure: adulthood.
 I must admit that it’s pretty incredible that I’ve lived nearly 26 years of my life without ever having a 9-5 salary + benefit desk job.
 I do have the rest of my life ahead of me.
 Here goes nothing!